helidon-io/helidon/README.md

 ## Documentation

-Helidon documentation and javadocs at <http://helidon.io>.
+Latest documentation and javadocs are available at <https://helidon.io/docs/latest>.

 ## Get Started